 Who Can Get a Migraine?
 Women, Men, Children, and Seniors.

 Migraines don’t discriminate.
 They have the potential to develop in any person for a variety of reasons, no matter if they are healthy, ill, disabled, able-bodied, young, or old.
 Migraines have many triggers and anyone can get them, although some people are more prone than others for various reasons.
 Migraine triggers may include exposure to certain chemicals or ingredients, bright lights, loud noises, stress, hunger, strain, dehydration, or overexertion.

 - Migraines by Age: Migraines typically start to develop in children prone to this condition between ages 10 – 12.
-The intensity and frequency of migraines then skyrockets between the ages of 20 – 50 years old.
+The intensity and frequency of migraines may then skyrocket between the ages of 20 – 50 years old.
 Finally, after age 50, there is a downhill spike in the number of migraines, until age 70 – 80, where it tapers off.

 - Migraine in Babies: It is possible for an infant to get a migraine.
-They may become irritable, have excessive crying spells, and being very fussy.
+They may become irritable, have excessive crying spells, and be very fussy.
 Research suggests that there could be a possible link between babies who experience colic and children diagnosed with migraine.
 It is possible that they could be experiencing an abdominal migraine.

 - Childhood Migraines: Stress, emotional issues, hunger, genetics, lack of exercise, bad posture, hormones, and dehydration are among the many reasons children get migraines.

 - Migraines for Women: Women have an additional migraine trigger than men, which accounts for the majority of female migraines.
 In an article from NPR, Neurologist J. L. Brandes explains how many women get migraines from fluctuations in hormone levels of estrogen and progesterone, especially once they begin menstruating in young adulthood and these levels also change over time, as they age.